yawenx2004/portfolio-site/README.md

 - **src** houses my HTML documents
 - **style** houses my CSS file

-# Instructions for running on your local machine
+# How to run on your local machine 💻
 1. Clone repository from GitHub
 2. Type the following commands into the terminal:
 3. To test blog functionality, go to internal.html (scroll down; it's the bottom link on the footer), and type in the password; you will then be able to access the blog editor form.